-Classes will be offered in three sessions during 2019: in the Spring (March 4 and 18, April 1 and 15); Summer (June 3 and 17, July 1 and 15); and Fall (September 16 and 30, October 14 and 28).
-You must attend all four classes of a session to successfully complete the class.
+Classes will be offered in three sessions during 2019: in the Spring (March 4 and 18, April 1, 15, and 29); Summer (June 3 and 17, July 1, 15, and 29); and Fall (September 16 and 30, October 14 and 28, November 11).
+You must attend all five classes of a session to successfully complete the class.
 You can register for the class by going to the training calendar and selecting the appropriate class.

 We use the Active Parenting curriculum Crossroads of Parenting and Divorce by Susan Blyth Boyan and Ann Marie Termini.
-Four sessions of classroom work, video clips, guest speakers, and discussion cover the following::
+Five sessions of classroom work, video clips, guest speakers, and discussion cover the following::

 - Parenting concerns and the importance of letting your child love both parents.